mcclure/emu-coop/README.md

+This is the source code repo for emu-coop. **[Probably you would rather be looking at the project webpage](https://mcclure.github.io/emu-coop/), which has more detail and a downloadable SNES emulator for Windows.**

 # emu-coop

 This directory contains some Lua scripts that, when loaded by a compliant emulator such as snes9x-rr or FCEUX, can synchronize emulator state over the internet (allowing "cooperative" playthroughs of single-player games).